16th Congress of the Polisario Front: Election system

 The candidates are proposed by the Election Commission, and voted on by the Congress.
-The vote is done by ballot direclty and secretly, with a supermajority of at least two-thirds of the vote required to win the first round and an absolute majority for the second round.
+The vote is done by ballot directly and secretly, with a supermajority of at least two-thirds of the vote required to win the first round and an absolute majority for the second round.

-After the reforms passed by the 16th Congress to the Fundamental Law of the POLISARIO Front, the National Secretariat will only have 44 members, of which 27 are directly chosen by the Congress, 16 are anonymously elected by the Occupied Territories to become anonymous members, and the General-Secretary serving as an ex officio member.
+After the reforms passed by the 16th Congress to the Fundamental Law of the Polisario Front, the National Secretariat will only have 44 members, of which 27 are directly chosen by the Congress, 16 are anonymously elected by the Occupied Territories to become anonymous members, and the General-Secretary serving as an ex officio member.
 To become a member of the National Secretariat the following requirements have to be met: